Job Offer Negotiation Advice

 Before we even think about salary negotiation, it is vital that we know which of the three kinds of salary categories the organization utilizes:

-- Pay Grade System – This means the organisation has a specific salary range that is already pre-established.
+- Pay Grade System – This means the organization has a specific salary range that is already pre-established.
 We need to know this, as most organisations that use this system will only consider negotiations that fall within this specified range.

 - The Fixed Offer – Some organisations perform an in-depth research of the job market and present the offer as a ‘take it or leave it’ presentation.